en de

 Many eat French toast with an abundance of maple syrup, chocolate sauces, and whipped cream.

 Therefore, you may understand it can be high in sugar and fat, especially due to some of the sweet toppings.
-However, you might wonder if there are ways to make your French toast more nutritious and decrease the caloric value?
+However, you might wonder: are there ways to make your French toast more nutritious and decrease the caloric value?

 Is French Toast Healthy?